michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

 > You can now see we have a connector sending data to Elastic.
 Lets head over to Elastic to verify that its getting in.

-2. Open Kibana, Elastic's web UI, on port `5601` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md))
+2. Open Kibana, Elastic's web UI, on port `5601`.

-.
 From Kibana's hamburger menu on the top left, select "Discover" and create a data view with `rich*` to match the `rich_dns` index.

 > As you can, see the data is here.
 I’ll leave the Elastic analysis up to your imagination.